Allowed Programming Languages

 Each contestant will be assigned a workstation to connect to the competition Virtual Machine via Chrome Remote Desktop.
 Contestants must not interact with the workstation outside the Virtual Machine.

-CPU: Intel Xeon Platinum 8275CL “Cascade Lake” @ 3.0 GHz up to 3.6 GHz all core turbo.
-2 cores 4 threads (exposed to the VM as 4 CPUs)
+CPU: Intel Xeon 2 cores 4 threads (exposed to the VM as 4 CPUs)

-Contestants are recommended to bring one personal keyboard and one mouse for use in the competition.
+Contestants are highly recommended to bring one personal keyboard, one mouse and one mousepad for use in the competition.
 Wireless devices or devices that require installation of drivers, and mechanical keyboards fitted with “blue” switches (or equivalent) are not allowed.
 The adjudicators reserve the right to examine and disallow any device.

 Operating System: Debian 10 “Buster”